 In addition, through working with the undergraduate students, I was able to use my knowledge of higher education and student affairs through an international lens and apply this experience in undergraduate student mentoring to my work with my Morrill Scholars Program.
 Lastly, I made lasting connections with my peers and the Resident Directors on the trip, by sharing in similar experiences, who are still a major part of my life even after coming back to the United States.
 The experience in Ecuador is definitely a highlight of my graduate school experience, and I encourage both undergraduate and graduate students to consider studying abroad!

-Second Year Masters Student, Graduate Administrative Associate with the Morrill Scholars Program majoring in Higher Education Student Affairs
+Written by Lauren Klingshirn, Second-year Masters Student, Graduate Administrative Associate with the Morrill Scholars Program majoring in Higher Education Student Affairs